dantepawn/Covid19-in-Italy/README.md

-# data_viz
+# Data_viz
-geodata exploration with covid data
+Exploratory charts with covid19 data in Italy